惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 The answer to this is simpler than you might think.

-Sunscreens available in other parts of the world such as Europe and Asia may offer a wider variety of active ingredients.
-That’s because the U.S. FDA regulates sunscreens as a drug, which carries strict rules, instead of as a cosmetic, Hanson says.
-Last year, the FDA proposed allowing a new ingredient called bemotrizinol—commonly found in Asian and European sunscreens—to be used in the U.S. If approved, it’d be the first new ingredient to be allowed in sunscreen since 1999.
+Sunscreens that are available in other parts of the world such as Europe and Asia may offer a wider variety of active ingredients.
+That’s because the U.S. FDA regulates sunscreens as a drug, a classification that carries strict rules, instead of as a cosmetic, Hanson says.
+Last year the FDA proposed allowing a new ingredient called bemotrizinol—commonly found in Asian and European sunscreens—to be used in the U.S. If approved, it’d be the first new ingredient to be allowed in sunscreen since 1999.

-And, of course, sunscreen isn’t the only way to protect yourself from the sun.
-Avoiding peak sunlight hours, and wearing hats, clothing, and sticking to the shade are safe and effective ways to reduce your risk of harmful sun exposure, Fisher says.
+And of course, sunscreen isn’t the only way to protect yourself from the sun.
+Avoiding peak sunlight hours, wearing a hat, covering yourself with clothing and sticking to the shade are safe and effective ways to reduce your risk of harmful sun exposure, Fisher says.
 “I cannot overemphasize the value of physical means of sun protection,” he adds.